 Riding The Sargan Eight Railway

-Riding the Sargan Eight narrow gorge railway in southwestern Serbia through the mountainous valleys is a cultural rite of passage here, even if you only take a short half hour journey.
+Riding the Sargan Eight narrow gorge railway in southwestern Serbia through the mountainous valleys is a cultural rite of passage here, even if you only take a short half-hour journey.
 An avid train geek’s dream, the steam train’s emerald green shell sits within a setting akin to stepping back in time.
-Perhaps to the late 1900’s, when it first ran it’s chugging, steaming course through narrow gauges from Sarajevo to Belgrade – a link that closed in 1974.
+Perhaps to the late 1900s, when it first ran its chugging, steaming course through narrow gauges from Sarajevo to Belgrade – a link that closed in 1974.

-Now you can jump on board at the village of Mokra Gora and take in the barcode of tree trunks in a fluttering of green as you trundle through the Sargan pass that was rebuilt in the early 2000’s.
+Now you can jump on board at the village of Mokra Gora and take in the barcode of tree trunks in a fluttering of green as you trundle through the Sargan pass that was rebuilt in the early 2000s.

-This trip was created in conjunction with the National Tourism Organisation of Serbia (NTOS) and iAmbassador for the #MySerbia campaign.
+This Serbia nature trip was created in conjunction with the National Tourism Organisation of Serbia (NTOS) and iAmbassador for the #MySerbia campaign.
 All opinions remain my own as I set out to uncover all the countries that were once a part of the ‘former Yugoslavia’.